SnoenSoftware/europass-server/README.md

 # Europass CV server
 ### A flask server for your Eurpass generated CV

-This server used to take your CV from [europass(defunct)](https://europass.cedefop.europa.eu/nb) and turns it into a web page.
+This server used to take your CV from [europass(defunct)](https://europass.cedefop.europa.eu/nb) and turn it into a web page.

 ## How to use it:
 In the same folder as server.py, create a folder named data, and place your CV.xml file into it.